Adács

+Its name comes from the old Hungarian personal name Ada, with the -cs suffix.
+The personal name may have its root in the ad verb, meaning "give".
+It was recorded as Ada in 1292.

-The area was inhabited intermittently according to archaeological evidence as early as the Late Bronze Age and was first mentioned in documents from 1323.
+The area was inhabited intermittently according to archaeological evidence as early as the Late Bronze Age.

-Jews lived in Adach in the 18th and 19th centuries.
+Jews lived in Adács in the 18th and 19th centuries.
 In 1944, most of the village's Jews were murdered in the Holocaust.